umutxyp/MusicBot/README.md

 ## Sharding for Large Bots (1000+ Servers)

 When your bot reaches **1,000+ servers**, Discord **requires** you to use sharding to distribute the load across multiple processes.
-MusicMaker includes a fully automated sharding system powered by Discord.js's `ShardingManager`.
+Beatra includes a fully automated sharding system powered by Discord.js's `ShardingManager`.

 > 📚 **[Read the complete Sharding Guide](./SHARDING.md)** for detailed documentation, troubleshooting, and best practices.